rafael-tonello/Variables-and-Streams-Server-VSS/README.md

     [✔] Change folder 'source' name to 'sources' (look in the 'rastreio correios' project to see the makefile) [✔] Alias is realy needed ?
 Remove alias system [✔] Very important: Mutex variables (lock and u \nlock). 'lock' o(setAndUnlock) and 'unlock' (setVar can't change this variables when locked).
 An ideia: lock can return an token that can be used by an special setLockedVar to change this value (this allow just one client to change a locked variable).
     [✔] Variables started with '_' are internal fla \gs.
-Do not allothis names [✔] Variable persistency
+Do not allow this in names [✔] Variable persistency
     [✔] Configuration system (to specify)
     [✔] UDP replay to server search